 "You should see Narnia in the springtime,” Kha-mune said brightly, “All the trees blossoming, and the flowers and green grass, the babbling brooks and streams, sparkling waterfalls flowing down from the mountaintops; the mountains themselves, majestic; and on through the summer, autumn, and winter… hmm.”

 Kha-mune paused, then continued, “It’s like a rotating mosaic art show, displaying the Creator’s handiwork throughout each year; all of His creatures—plants, animals, and humankind—praising Him who breathed into them the breath of life.

 "Then, we all performed our tasks joyfully for His pleasure.
 Now,” Kha-mune sighed, “We toil at it,” he continued.
-“Everyone scratching out their own existence for themselves, their own way, for their pleasure—praising the Me, Myself, and I.”
+“Everyone scratching out an existence for themselves, their way, for their pleasure—praising the Me, Myself, and I.”

-“Ooh,” Cullen gasped, gazing out at the darkness, sensing the cold, “How dreary.”
+“Ooh,” Cullen gasped, gazing out into the darkness, sensing the cold, “How dreary.”

 “Yes, for now.
 How dreary indeed,” Kha-mune continued.
 “Yet, our hope is for that day when the evil one will finally be defeated, and we return to those glory days once again.”